 This question is used for two reasons.
 First, it would be difficult and expensive to conduct a traditional census with such a far flung population over multiple time zones and continents.
 Secondly, the assumption was that Casa de Macau members are best suited to estimate the number of their own immediate and extended family members.
 Lacking other means, we chose to use family size as a multiplier to reach our estimate of the population.

-Results: Based on family size as reported by Casa de Macau members, we estimate there are currently 183,415 Macanese around the world, allowing us to estimate a population of well over 1.5 million.
+Results: Based on family size as reported by Casa de Macau members, we ultimately surveyed 183,415 Macanese around the world, allowing us to estimate a population of well over 1.5 million.
 This estimate includes descendants of Macanese members of Casa de Macau diaspora organizations, but does not include others outside of these organizations who remain uncounted.
 Interestingly, 81% of the Macanese we counted have between 28 and 91 living family members, which seems to conform to current perceptions.

 Other results from the 2013 survey suggest more surprising developments within the community.

 There is an indication that more 3rd generation Macanese (42% with an average age of 44.5 years) are responding, in contrast to 70% over the age of 55 in 2012 who completed the survey.
 This new development may be the result of better awareness.
 It also could suggest that those who left Hong Kong and Macau following the Communist riots in 1966 and 1967 are becoming more active in the community.